sahobitayo/pandas-challenge/README.md

 ## Repository for Pandas Project

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
-Your final report should include each of the following:
+In this project, I was assigned to analyze data for a fantasy game  called Heroes of Pymoli.
+The game is free but players are encouraged to buy optional items to better experience.
+I was assigned to generte a report from the players purchasing data to get good insights.
+The final report had the following:

-Player Count
+# Player Count

-Total Number of Players
+# Total Number of Players

-Purchasing Analysis (Total)
+# Purchasing Analysis (Total)

-Number of Unique Items
+# Number of Unique Items
-Average Purchase Price
+1. Average Purchase Price
-Total Number of Purchases
+2. Total Number of Purchases
-Total Revenue
+3. Total Revenue

-Gender Demographics
+# Gender Demographics

-Percentage and Count of Male Players
+1. Percentage and Count of Male Players
-Percentage and Count of Female Players
+2. Percentage and Count of Female Players
-Percentage and Count of Other / Non-Disclosed
+3. Percentage and Count of Other / Non-Disclosed

-Purchasing Analysis (Gender)
+# Purchasing Analysis (Gender)

 The below each broken by gender

-Purchase Count
+1. Purchase Count
-Average Purchase Price
+2. Average Purchase Price
-Total Purchase Value
+3. Total Purchase Value
-Average Purchase Total per Person by Gender
+4. Average Purchase Total per Person by Gender

-Age Demographics
+# Age Demographics
 The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)

-Purchase Count
+1. Purchase Count
-Average Purchase Price
+2. Average Purchase Price
-Total Purchase Value
+3. Total Purchase Value
-Average Purchase Total per Person by Age Group
+4. Average Purchase Total per Person by Age Group

-Top Spenders
+# Top Spenders
 Identify the the top 5 spenders in the game by total purchase value, then list (in a table):

-SN
+1. SN
-Purchase Count
+2. Purchase Count
-Average Purchase Price
+3. Average Purchase Price
-Total Purchase Value
+4. Total Purchase Value

-Most Popular Items
+# Most Popular Items
 Identify the 5 most popular items by purchase count, then list (in a table):

-Item ID
+1. Item ID
-Item Name
+2. Item Name
-Purchase Count
+3. Purchase Count
-Item Price
+4. Item Price
-Total Purchase Value
+5. Total Purchase Value

-Most Profitable Items
+# Most Profitable Items
 Identify the 5 most profitable items by total purchase value, then list (in a table):

-Item ID
+1. Item ID
-Item Name
+2. Item Name
-Purchase Count
+3. Purchase Count
-Item Price
+4. Item Price
-Total Purchase Value
+5. Total Purchase Value